Poojitha8969/chat-with-pdf/README.md

 openai
 sentence-transformer
 openai
-install above libraries in your terminal
+install above libraries in your system